Which type of choline works best with your genes?

-Choline: from nootropics to gut health
+Choline: From brain health to gut health

-Choline is a vitamin-like nutrient; it’s incorporated and used in every cell of your body.
+Choline is a vitamin-like nutrient, incorporated and used in every cell of your body.
 Like many essential biological processes, there are redundant pathways for ensuring choline is available.
-But without choline in the diet, these synthesis pathways can’t keep up.
-Choline deficiency can cause everything from cognitive problems to fatty liver disease.
+Choline can be synthesized in cells, but without the additional choline you get from your diet, these synthesis pathways can’t keep up.

 What do the different types of choline do in the body?